szotp/localization_sheets/README.md

 # Usage

-1. Run command `flutter pub global activate -sgit https://github.com/szotp/localization_sheets`.
+1. Run command `pub global activate -sgit https://github.com/szotp/localization_sheets`.
 2. Ensure that `<FLUTTER DIR>/.pub-cache/bin` was added to PATH.
 2. Open the project.
 4. Create localization.json if it doesn't exist.
 This file contains options that dictate where and how strings will be generated.
 TODO: describe possible settings.